How Employers Should Prepare

 premiums by changing the schedule debit or credit, you

-may well have the basis for
+may well have the basis for getting this change

 If you are unfamiliar with Workers Compensation

-insurance, it can be a good idea to review the Basics of
+insurance, it can be a good idea to review the Basicsof

 how Workers Comp insurance premiums are calculated.
 And